Problem with Audio and/or Video

 Check your bandwidth (speed, stability...)

-Check your hardware (mic, webcam etc.)
+Check your hardware (mic, webcam, etc.)

-You will enter automatically in compatibility mode if:
+You will enter compatibility mode automatically if:

 - You are on a mobile/tablet device (only applies to iOS 10,11,12.0).

 What will happen then?